Tag: Marriage counseling for men

 He learned how to be secure in himself, how to live his values, have a spine, and be direct while still showing presence and care for his wife’s feelings.

-This new version 2.0 of Gavin left his wife with a choice.
+This new, mature version of Gavin left his wife with a choice.

 She chose to surrender to his leadership and match his level of love and respect.